 X-rays allow the dentist to detect problems in areas not visible during visual examination, for example a cavity under an existing filling.

 Pacific Smiles Dental Centres have a few different ways to make your dental treatment more relaxing.
-Nitrous Oxide (known as happy gas or laughing gas) is one of the options available at most centres.
+Options such as happy gas or laughing gas are available at most centres.
 Your dentist can discuss all available options with you.

 Amalgam is a metal alloy including silver, small amounts of mercury and other metals.
 Composite is a plastic resin based material.
 There are many factors to consider when selecting the filling material.
 Your dentist can discuss with you the most appropriate material for your individual situation.